dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 >>> averager.send(None)  # stop it on purpose
 StopIteration: Result(count=2, average=15.0)
 ```
 Unfortunately its `Result` is delivered via `StopIteration` exception.
-We may get the `Result` by manual catching the exception value.
+We may get the `Result` by manually catching the exception value.
 ```python
 >>> try:
 ...     averager.send(None)